 Bracelets and watches are most likely to stay sane when stored with each other.
 Consider displaying your bling in glass or plastic boxes that show them off.
 The end result is very appealing and classy in appearance.

-If you own many different rings, you might want to organize them by color or style on a ring bar.
+If you own many different rings, you might want to organize them by color or style on a ring bar or in a clear box.
 Gold, rose gold, silver, jeweled, plain...Different outfits require different styles of rings, and organizing them on a bar will make it much easier to find and grab the one you want.